Proto1337/FortreSSH/README.md

 ## Idea

 I like the idea of keeping automated bots stuck on your obscure setup and keeping them away from bothering others.
+A tarpit sends the bots an endless SSH banner.
 It was important for me to keep the Go binary minimal to ensure security and to keep the setup as easy to understand and basic as possible.
 Also I wanted to create program with a funny name.